q2ebanking/ember-raygun/README.md

 ## User tracking

-Personally identifiable info (PII) should never be sent to Raygun, without express legal approval.
+Personally identifiable info (PII) should never be sent to Raygun, without legal approval.

-The `enableUserTracking` setting will disable the Raygun anonymous tracking and utilize the Q2AO user id values to track users.
+The `enableUserTracking` setting will disable the Raygun anonymous tracking and utilize a custom user id value (uuid) to track users.
+When using this update the user id once your user logs into your application.
+The `raygun` service provides a `setUser` method.

 ## Installation